-- have distinctive missions and cultures, including the preservation of elements of institutional history and traditions that make each place unique; - can collectively deliver a standardized general education program; - can collectively deliver shorter-term workforce-oriented programming in response to student and employer needs;

-- can collectively offer courses and programs in multiple modalities and according to schedules that remove barriers to students' enrollment and success; - have special competence in selected majors that can be delivered on-site and throughout the state-at other campuses and on-line; - have a critical mass of faculty in each of their areas of special competence so that students get a variety of perspectives within their major and that small classes are avoided; - can collectively provide the full range of System academic offerings to students in all parts of the state. - · can serve the needs of adult students as well as recent high school graduates.
+- have distinctive missions and cultures, including the preservation of elements of institutional history and traditions that make each place unique; - can collectively deliver a standardized general education program; - can collectively deliver shorter-term workforce-oriented programming in response to student and employer needs; - can collectively offer courses and programs in multiple modalities and according to schedules that remove barriers to students' enrollment and success; - have special competence in selected majors that can be delivered on-site and throughout the state-at other campuses and on-line; - have a critical mass of faculty in each of their areas of special competence so that students get a variety of perspectives within their major and that small classes are avoided; - can collectively provide the full range of System academic offerings to students in all parts of the state. - can serve the needs of adult students as well as recent high school graduates.

 Available evidence suggests there exists considerable room to create greater efficiency.
-Figure 3 shows The data on staffing and expenditures previously presented show that institutions that are peers to VSC institutions-at least Castleton, NVU, and VTC were each substantially more eostly-are able to operate than a lower costs relative to their institutional peers in FY2018, while CCV was relatively less costly than its peers.
-(An appendix supplies enrollment levels.
-(Appendices provide details about the methods used to identify institutional selection of peers, as well as the peers selected for each institution.) additional data concerning expenditures by function.)
+The data on staffing and expenditures previously presented show that institutions that are peers to VSC institutions-at least Castleton, NVU, and VTC-are able to operate at a lower costs relative to their enrollment levels.
+(Appendices provide details about the selection of peers as well as additional data concerning expenditures by function.)